 Walleyes are some of the most popular challenges for dedicated anglers.
 These toothy predator fish are particularly common around the Midwest (they are even Ohio’s unofficial state fish).
-Walleyes are so popular because they taste delicious and are common in many freshwater bodies of water.
+Walleyes are so popular because they taste delicious and are common in many freshwater bodies.
 They’re also a popular challenge for anglers because they are difficult to catch.

-You need every advantage you can get when you are fishing for walleye, so this is how to choose the best fishing line.
+You need every advantage you can get when fishing for walleye, so this is how to choose the best fishing line.

 Table of Contents